Testing the dark SU(N) Yang-Mills theory Confined Landscape: From the Lattice to Gravitational Waves: Conclusions and Outlook

 \section{Conclusions and Outlook}

 In this work, we explored the landscape of the strongly coupled dark sectors composed of $n$-copy $SU(N)$ Yang-Mills confined theories coupled mainly gravitationally to our world.
 We employed state-of-the-art lattice results combined with effective field theory (PLM) approaches to investigate the GW signal arising from the dark deconfinement-confinement phase transitions in the early universe.
 As a comparison, we have also applied the analytic thin-wall approximation, which yields consistent results with those of the PLM approach.
-Our procedure is summarized in \autoref{fig:work-scheme}.
+Our procedure is summarized in \cref{fig:work-scheme}.

-We discovered that the strength of the GW signal only depends mildly on the number of colours $N$.
+We discovered that the strength of the GW signal only depends mildly on the number of colours $N$ for $N\ge6$.
 We find that the strength parameter of the phase transition is $\alpha \approx 1/3$, while the inverse duration time is $\tilde \beta = 10^4 - 10^5$ in units of the Hubble time.
-Excitingly, the huge landscape of dark confined theories, which is spanned by the number of copies $n$ and the confinement scale $T_c$, will be tested by the next-generation of GW observatories.
-The staggering range of dark confinement scales from MeV to PeV will be explored as demonstrated in \autoref{fig:SNR}.
+Because of the fact that $n$ copies of a theory with the same confining scale need to share the same universe energy budget, we find that the next generation of gravitational waves observatories are sensitive only to a very small number of copies with confining scales from fraction to hundreds of GeVs as shown in \cref{fig:SNR}.

 We consider our work a natural stepping stone towards the inclusion of matter fields in different representations of the gauge group.
-In particular, it is interesting to consider the interplay of the dark confinement phase transition and the one stemming from dark chiral symmetry breaking using the methodology of \cite{Mocsy:2003tr, Mocsy:2003qw}.
+In particular, it is interesting to consider the interplay of the dark confinement phase transition and the one stemming from dark chiral symmetry breaking using the methodology of \cite{Mocsy:2003tr, Mocsy:2003qw} and the lattice results from \cite{Brower:2020mab}.
 Another avenue would be to extend the analysis beyond gauge-fermion theories to complete asymptotically free ones that feature composite dynamics including elementary scalars.
 These theories are well behaved at high energies while still featuring compositeness at low energies.
-Last but not the least it would be intriguing to investigate for these theories the GW imprint that could come from a dark symmetry, broken at arbitrary high temperatures as shown to exist in \cite{Bajc:2020yvd} following Weinberg's seminal work for UV incomplete theories \cite{Weinberg:1974hy}.
+Last but not the least it would be intriguing to investigate for these theories the GW imprint that could come from a dark symmetry, broken at arbitrary high temperatures as shown to exist in \cite{Bajc:2020gpa} following Weinberg's seminal work for UV incomplete theories~\cite{Weinberg:1974hy}.

+\textbf{Note added:} shortly after this paper was submitted, we became aware of the nice complementary work \cite{Halverson:2020xpg}.
+They investigated the deconfinement phase transition using instead the Matrix Model rather than Polyakov Loop Model yielding compatible results with ours.